e-dream-ai/worker/README.md

 Note: Public endpoints like `wan-t2v`, `wan-i2v`, and `wan-i2v-lora` only require `RUNPOD_API_KEY` (no endpoint ID needed).

-For automatic image upload (submit-job script), also required:
+For automatic image upload (wan-i2v and wan-i2v-lora jobs), also required:

 - `WORKER_URL` (defaults to `http://localhost:3000` for local, or your deployed worker URL like `https://gpu-worker.herokuapp.com`)